Skyhook (structure): History

-While no skyhook has yet been built, there have been a number of flight experiments exploring various aspects of the space tether concept in general.
+While no skyhook has yet been built, there have been flight experiments exploring various aspects of the space tether concept in general.

 Rotating skyhook

 The rotating concept.
 If the orbital velocity and the tether rotation rate are synchronized, the tether tip moves in a cycloid curve.
 At the lowest point it is momentarily stationary with respect to the ground, where it can 'hook' a payload and swing it into orbit.

 By rotating the tether around the orbiting center of mass in a direction opposite to the orbital motion, the speed of the hook relative to the ground can be reduced.
 This reduces the required strength of the tether, and makes coupling easier.

 The rotation of the tether can be made to exactly match the orbital speed (around 7–8 km/s).
 In this configuration, the hook would trace out a path similar to a cardioid.
 From the point of view of the ground, the hook would appear to descend almost vertically, come to a halt, and then ascend again.
 This configuration minimises aerodynamic drag, and thus allows the hook to descend deep into the atmosphere.
 However, according to the HASTOL study, a skyhook of this kind in Earth orbit would require a very large counterweight, on the order of 1000–2000 times the mass of the payload, and the tether would need to be mechanically reeled in after collecting each payload in order to maintain synchronization between the tether rotation and its orbit.